Do Hi-Fi Amplifiers Sound Alike?

 “The T-Amp is lovely.
 It’s powering JBL Control Ones, which are less sensitive than people say you need for a T-Amp, but I never need to take the volume past 9 o’clock to get a level I’m happy with.
 It doesn’t match the bass of the Nytech, but in this room size (2.5m x 2.7m) it does the job brilliantly and I enjoy the slightly brighter sound.
 I’ve also compared it to a NAD 3020 in a larger room with AR18 speakers and couldn’t tell the difference between them.”

 On the basis of that and other glowing reviews I bought one from www.amptastic.com.
 It’s tiny size compared to a normal hi-fi would lead you to presume there is no way it could sound any good.
 It’s power rating is low (THD+N < 0.03% @ 10W 4Ω) which does fit the size, so it can’t go as loud as a big amp without distortion.
-It’s also a class D (Digital), whereas conventional hi-fi amps are class A (Analog).
-Surely a digital amp will sound quite different to an analog one?
+It’s also a class D, whereas conventional hi-fi amps are class A. Surely another class of amp and type of circuit will sound quite different?
 I decided to do some A/B tests using my Beresford switch.

 My First A/B Amplifier Listening Test